vuematerial/vue-material/README.md

 require('vue-material/dist/vue-material.css')
 ```

-Alternativelly you can <a href="https://github.com/marcosmoura/vue-material/archive/master.zip" target="_blank" rel="noopener">download</a> and reference the script and the stylesheet in your HTML:
+Alternatively you can <a href="https://github.com/marcosmoura/vue-material/archive/master.zip" target="_blank" rel="noopener">download</a> and reference the script and the stylesheet in your HTML:

 ``` html
 <link rel="stylesheet" href="path/to/vue-material.css">